-Numerous researchers and practitioners believe that top management commitment is the most important factor for a successful BPR effort (Janson, 1993; Davenport, 1993).
-They argue that BPR never happens bottom up and a reengineered process alone will not change the way people work.
-Champy and Arnoudse (1992) identify the role, attitude, vision, and skill or knowledge of leaders as necessary for the successful BPR.
+Numerous researchers and practitioners believe that top management commitment is the most important factor for a successful BPR effort (Davenport, 1993; Janson, 1993).
+They argue that BPR never happens bottom-up, and a reengineered process alone will not change the way people work.
+Champy and Arnoudse (1992) identify the role, attitude, vision, and skill or knowledge of leaders as necessary for successful BPR.
 Especially, they state that BPR must be more top-down driven than a quality improvement plan because of its radical change requirement.
-Since BPR focuses on processes that are inherently cross-functional, leadership by those who have comprehensive perspectives and the authority to coordinate different interest groups is essential.
+Since BPR focuses on processes that are inherently crossfunctional, leadership by those who have comprehensive perspectives and the authority to coordinate different interest groups is essential.